|

 The CCHC Board currently meets via Zoom on the second Friday of each month.
 CCHC members should contact Stew Perlman with any concerns so that they can be discussed at the meeting.
 The 2026 Board meeting dates are listed on the Board of Directors page.

-Minutes of monthly Board Meetings: September 12, 2025 Board Meeting August 08, 2025 Board Meeting July 11, 2025 Board Meeting June 13, 2025 Board Meeting May 9, 2025 Board Meeting April 11, 2025 Board Meeting March 14, 2025 Board Meeting February 14, 2025 Board Meeting January 10, 2025 Board Meeting Minutes of earlier meetings are posted on the Board of Directors page. *********************************** Conservation Committee
+Minutes of monthly Board Meetings: January 9, 2026 Board Meeting December 12, 2025 Board Meeting November 14, 2025 Board Meeting October 10, 2025 Board Meeting September 12, 2025 Board Mtg August 08, 2025 Board Meeting July 11, 2025 Board Meeting June 13, 2025 Board Meeting May 9, 2025 Board Meeting April 11, 2025 Board Meeting March 14, 2025 Board Meeting February 14, 2025 Board Meeting January 10, 2025 Board Meeting Minutes of earlier meetings are posted on the Board of Directors page. *********************************** Conservation Committee

-California Trails Survey Trail users, advocates and professionals can share their experiences and insights by completing an online survey that will help inform the future of trail access and connectivity throughout California.
+Trail users, advocates and professionals can share their experiences and insights by completing an online survey that will help inform the future of trail access and connectivity throughout California.
 This is your chance to help blaze a new path forward and guide critical trail investments included in the voter-approved Proposition 4 (Climate Bond).
 The online survey is open through February 2026, when virtual public meetings are scheduled for further engagement.
 Thank You notes were received in January for contributions by CCHC to the following: 1.
 Citizens for East Shore Parks To Tell the Truth This article from the National Parks Conservation Association (on the list of recipients that CCHC donates to) is eloquent in pointing out what the current administration is doing with the whitewashing of the history of the USA, a country built by immigrants, people of color, women who had to fight for voting rights and more.
 The cleansing of the National Parks has begun.
 In this political climate where one can be fired or Federal funds for the recipient Organization be withheld for being the messenger, NPCA and the writer, Alan Spears have displayed great courage I think in publishing this.
 Please read this. |

 Announcements, Upcoming Events, and News